Ugly thrift store find lamp makeover

 Me: “Well of course I do, how couldn’t I?”

 What I love about these two lamps is that they have a great shape and are very big.
-I love big things (stop it, I know what you are thinking), I’m talking decor here.
+The shape reminded me of the Jonathan Adler lamps pictured below.
+I love him!

 - TSP Cleaner